INDIVIDUAL HERBS

 4. Deficiency conditions of the musculoskeletal, nervous and digestive systems are appropriate indicators for use.

-6. Sand-fried Nux-Vomica Seed Sha Chao Ma Qian Zi Is less toxic and more easily pulverized.
+12. Sand-fried Nux-Vomica Seed Sha Chao Ma Qian Zi is less toxic and more easily pulverized.